Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Implementation details

 \subsection{Datasets Description}

-\paragraph{Rayleigh-B\'enard convection} is a horizontal layer of fluid heated from below, which is a major feature of the El Nino dynamics.
+\paragraph{Rayleigh-B\'enard convection} Rayleigh-B\'enard convection results from a horizontal layer of fluid heated from below, which is a major feature of the El Nino dynamics.
 The dataset comes from two dimensional turbulent flow simulated using the Lattice Boltzmann Method \citep{Dragos-thesis} with Rayleigh number $=2.5\times 10^8$.
 We divided each 1792 $\times$ 256 image into 7 square sub-regions of size 256 $\times$ 256, then downsample them into 64 $\times$ 64 pixels sized images.
 Figure \ref{snapshot} in appendix shows a snapshot in our RBC flow dataset.
 We generate the following test sets to test the models' generalization ability.

 \begin{itemize}[leftmargin=*] \item \emph{Uniform motion (UM)}: transformed test sets by adding random vectors drawn from $U(-1, 1)$. \item \emph{Magnitude (Mag)}: transformed test sets by multiplying random values sampled from $U(0, 2)$. \item \emph{Rotation (Rot)}: transformed test sets by randomly rotated by the multiples of $\pi/12$. \item \emph{Scale}: transformed test sets by scaling each sample $\lambda$ sampled from $U(1/5, 2)$. \end{itemize}